 1. Always supervise your dog when using the training collar.

-2. Your dog should have a full field of view so he can see you and other people/dogs.
+2. Your dog should have a full field of view to see you and other people/dogs.

 3. Be careful not to choke your dog with the collar.

-4. It is important to pay attention to your dog’s reaction and body language when wearing the collar.
+4. Pay attention to your dog’s reaction and body language when wearing the collar.

 5. If you feel your dog is not sitting calmly enough or that he is pulling on the leash, take it off immediately.

-6. When using the collar, make sure your dog is not distracted by other dogs or people.
+6. When using the collar, ensure your dog is not distracted by other dogs or people.

 7. If your dog shows signs of aggression towards other dogs or people, you should use a head halter instead.

-8. Don’t use the training collar as punishment; it can make your dog feel like a bad dog!
+8. Don’t use the training collar as punishment; it can make your dog feel bad!

 9. If your dog gets distracted and pulls on the leash, you must stop using the training collar immediately.